Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 This project is on hold, as the pandemic forced me to leave Germany before we could start experiments.
 But we'll be back with updates sometime in the future!

-Collaborators: Dr. Anja Weidenmüller and Dr. Morgane Nouvian
+Collaborators: Anja Weidenmüller and Morgane Nouvian

-While in Bangalore, I have had the opportunity to work with all three of the honey bee species found in this corner of the world: Apis florea, A. cerana and A. dorsata.
+While in Bangalore, I have had the opportunity to work with three of the honey bee species found in this corner of the world: Apis florea, A. cerana and A. dorsata.

 Compared to the western honey bee, A. mellifera, very little is known about the behaviour and ecology of the Asian honey bee species.